nerdschoolbergen/all-about-testing-code/exercise-5/README.md

 }
 ```

-> Note that the _interface_ is now called `spacecenter.RocketLauncher` while the implementation _class_ is called `RocketLauncherImpl` as is a typical naming convention in Java.
+> Note that the _interface_ is now called `RocketLauncher` while the implementation _class_ is called `RocketLauncherImpl` as is a typical naming convention in Java.

-Finally, the `spacecenter.LaunchControl` class is free of any hard dependency.
+Finally, the `LaunchControl` class is free of any hard dependency.
 It now accepts a loose contract that we in production code can implement with an actual rocket launcher, but in our tests implement through an _Mock_.

 **Do the following:**

 - Open the exercise 5 pom.xml as a project in IntelliJ
 - Look through the code
-- Apply inversion of control to the `spacecenter.RocketLauncher` and `spacecenter.PreFlightChecks` dependencies inside the `spacecenter.LaunchControl` class.
+- Apply inversion of control to the `RocketLauncher` and `PreFlightChecks` dependencies inside the `LaunchControl` class.
-- In `LaunchControlTests.java`, create a `@Before` function where you can create a new instance of `spacecenter.LaunchControl.java`.
-Ensure that you can create an instance of `spacecenter.LaunchControl` with dummy implementations and not the real `spacecenter.RocketLauncher` and `spacecenter.PreFlightChecks` classes.
+- In `LaunchControlTests.java`, create a `@Before` function where you can create a new instance of `LaunchControl.java`.
+Ensure that you can create an instance of `LaunchControl` with dummy implementations and not the real `RocketLauncher` and `PreFlightChecks` classes.

 ## Mocks and stubs